KarlComSe/KarlComSe/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on an app that will be ready "next month" and will revolutionize... something.
+Stay tuned!
+- 💬 Ask me about:
+  - Digging into rabbit holes
+  - Over-engineering solutions
+  - Researching the "best" technology stack
+  - "Almost finishing" and how to never quite get to the "ship the MVP"

+✨ _💃🌶️ 🏊‍♂️🚴‍♂️🏃‍♂️🌱🌍_ ✨

 <!--
 **KarlComSe/KarlComSe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.